-- Children looked after by a Local Authority (in accordance with section 22 of the Children Act 1989) and children who were previously looked after but ceased to be so because they were adopted or became subject to a child arrangements or special guardianship order.
+- 1. Children looked after by a Local Authority (in accordance with section 22 of the Children Act 1989) and children who were previously looked after but ceased to be so because they were adopted or became subject to a child arrangements or special guardianship order.
 This includes those children who appear to the admission authority to have been in state care outside of England and ceased to be in state care as a result of being adopted. - 2.
 Siblings of pupils attending the secondary phase of the school at the time of admission.
 The secondary phase of the school includes Years 7, 8, 9, 10 and 11.
-The secondary phase of the school does not include the Sixth Form (Years 12 and 13).
-'Sibling' means a natural brother or sister, a half brother or sister, a legally adopted brother or sister or half brother or sister, a stepbrother or sister, or other child living in the same household who, in any of these cases, will be living with them at the same address at the date of their entry to the school.
+Sibling' means a natural brother or sister, a half brother or sister, a legally adopted brother or sister or half brother or sister, a stepbrother or sister, or other child living in the same household who, in any of these cases, will be living with them at the same address at the date of their entry to the school.
 Children residing in the same household as part of an extended family, such as cousins, will not be treated as siblings. - 3.
 Distance from home to school, where a child living closer to the school will be given priority for admission.
 Distance is measured using the local authority Geographic Information System known as GIS to identify and measure the distance in a straight line from the address point of an applicant's home to the main school gate on Daleview Road Christ Church CofE Secondary Academy.